-- Assessment and evaluation of an organization’s current or proposed programs to determine whether they are feasible, reach target populations and achieve intended goals;
+- Assessment and evaluation of an organization’s current or proposed programs to determine whether they are feasible, reach target populations, and achieve intended goals;

 - Environmental scans to define the current state of services for focused population groups and identify top areas of critical need; and

-Below are brief descriptions of recent projects:
+Below are brief descriptions of recently completed projects: